coldfumonkeh/coldfumonkeh.github.io/_posts/2019-10-23-property-value-shorthand-proposition-for-cfml.md

 How about adding shorthand references in when sending argument values into a function?

+I've created a **very** basic method in the following example with three argument values:

 <script src="https://gist.github.com/coldfumonkeh/98d51aac98a5ca21857105a486f11f45.js"></script>

 CFML functions already let you send in arguments without directly naming the property, but those depend on the values matching the order of the expected arguments within the function.